pactflow/katacoda-workshops/pactflow-can-i-deploy-js/step2.md

 ### Create our Product API Client

 Lastly, here is our API client code.
-This code is responsible for fetching products from the API, returning a `Product`, and will be the target of our Pact test:
+This code is responsible for fetching products from the API, returning a `Product`:

 <pre class="file" data-filename="api.js" data-target="replace">
 const axios = require('axios');